JacquesFrazier/Space-Invader-Game/README.md

 # Space-Invader-Game
-This goal for this game is to destroy and prevent the aliens from passing your territory!
+This goal is to destroy and prevent the aliens from passing your territory!